Blacheny History, Family Crest & Coats of Arms

 The name Blacheny was brought to England by the Normans when they conquered the country in 1066.
 The ancestors of the Blacheny family lived at Blakeney, in the county of Norfolk, or a place of the same name in Gloucester.

 Early Origins of the Blacheny family

 Blakeney consisted of seven villages whose tenant-in-chief was Earl Hugh of Chester.
 Some of these villages were submerged by the sea by the Middle Ages.
 Conjecturally, the Blakeneys are descended from the first early Norman noble who held his lands from Earl Hugh.
 One reference states "Blakeney is a parish in Norfolk, in which county the family had great possessions. "

 Important Dates for the Blacheny family

 This web page shows only a small excerpt of our Blacheny research.
-Another 99 words (7 lines of text) covering the years 1575, 1756 and 1976 are included under the topic Early Blacheny History in all our PDF Extended History products and printed products wherever possible.
+Another 99 words (7 lines of text) covering the years 1575, 1756, 1976, 1672, 1761, 1690, 1702, 1679, 1733, 1709, 1729 and 1721 are included under the topic Early Blacheny History in all our PDF Extended History products and printed products wherever possible.

 Blacheny Spelling Variations

 It is only in the last few hundred years that the English language has been standardized.
 For that reason, Anglo-Norman surnames like Blacheny are characterized by many spelling variations.
 Scribes and monks in the Middle Ages spelled names they sounded, so it is common to find several variations that refer to a single person.
 As the English language changed and incorporated elements of other European languages such as Norman French and Latin, even literate people regularly changed the spelling of their names.
 The variations of the name Blacheny include Blakeney, Blakeny, Blackney, Blakney, Blakny, Blaknie, Blakenie, Blaykney, Blayknie, Blaikney and many more.

 Early Notables of the Blacheny family (pre 1700)

 More information is included under the topic Early Blacheny Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Blacheny family to Ireland

 Some of the Blacheny family moved to Ireland, but this topic is not covered in this excerpt.

-Another 149 words (11 lines of text) about their life in Ireland is included in all our PDF Extended History products and printed products wherever possible.
+Another 178 words (13 lines of text) about their life in Ireland is included in all our PDF Extended History products and printed products wherever possible.

-Migration of the Blacheny family to the New World and Oceana
+Migration of the Blacheny family

-went on to make essential contributions to the emerging nations of Canada and the United States.
+Faced with the chaos present in England at that time, many English families looked towards the open frontiers of the New World with its opportunities to escape oppression and starvation.
+People migrated to North America, as well as Australia and Ireland in droves, paying exorbitant rates for passages in cramped, unsafe ships.
+Many of the settlers did not make the long passage alive, but those who did see the shores of North America were welcomed with great opportunity.
+Many of the families that came from England went on to make essential contributions to the emerging nations of Canada and the United States.
 Some of the first immigrants to cross the Atlantic and come to North America carried the name Blacheny, or a variant listed above: John Blackney who settled in Maryland in 1776; William Blakeney landed in North America in 1772.